theankitbansal/Cloud_Computing_Architecture/README.md

 4. Scurity risks are reduced, as there are fewer physical locations for hackers to target.
 5. Disaster recovery is much simpler because all data can be replicated using easy-to-use web applications.

+Disadvantages of Cloud Computing

+Here are the significant challenges of using Cloud Computing:

+1. In the cloud, your application is running on a server and simultaneously serving other companies who are using shared resources.
+Any greedy behavior or DDOS (Distributed Denial of Service) attack could affect the performance of your company’s shared application.
+2. Despite high standards of maintenance, cloud service providers become prone to an outage and other technical issues.
+3. Hackers might access your company’s sensitive information due to security threats in the cloud.
+4. Cloud providers may face downtime issues including power loss, low internet connectivity, service maintenance, etc.
+5. Good cloud connectivity is a must in cloud computing.
+There’s no way around to retrieve data off of the cloud other than over the Internet.